Constructing a Modern Playground

 When playgrounds used to be set up, most parents simply assembled a swing set and placed it in the yard where they could see their children.
 Their main concern was monitoring them, and there were few fears of anything else.
 Schools and park officials would anchor their sets in concrete, but it was mainly to keep a group of children from overturning them if they all swung at the same pace.
 There was little thought to the danger of them falling off and causing head trauma that would affect them in later life.
 They were not neglecting child safety, and they had no information about the damage that could be caused.
 Today’s swing sets must be placed with sand to cushion a child’s fall.

 Access to the internet provides children with knowledge about the world outside their home, so children these days are no longer restricted to knowing only about their local area.
 When it comes to toys and activities, they are much more sophisticated than children growing up just a few decades ago.
-They want more than just a swing set and sand box, and the adults in their lives are willing to provide them with activity centers.
+They want more than just a swing set and sand box, and the adults in their lives are willing to provide them with activity centres.
 These are a combination of climbing walls, slide tunnels, rope walks and even mazes to navigate.

 Beneath the Surface

 Constructing a modern play area at home, school or the local park begins beneath the surface.
 Digging down to place silica sand as a bed for the area is the first step, and it is done to help stabilize the footings needed to support the apparatus of play.
 While it can be mined in many places around the world, the best sand for the job can be found at Minerals Marketing.
 They have a reputation for providing quality goods at a fair price, and they support their product to make it easy to acquire and use.

 Laying the Groundwork